COINtoolbox/CosmoABC/README.md

-Test how to create new branch.
+Test how to create new branch second time.